 Are you struggling with opioid addiction?
 For many, this harmful habit began with a prescription for an opioid pain reliever to treat chronic pain or discomfort after an accident or surgery.
 However, while these medications are highly effective at treating pain, they also have a high potential for abuse.
 Some individuals even turn to illicit drugs like heroin once their prescription runs out.
 For those who are working to overcome dependence on or addiction to opioids, withdrawal symptoms can be challenging.
 These painful or uncomfortable symptoms that accompany detox can even cause some to relapse after a period of sobriety.
 However, at San Antonio Recovery Center, we offer a medical detox program that can help those who are experiencing opioid withdrawal symptoms.

 If you suffer in the never-ending cycle of opioid abuse, we can help you make it past opioid withdrawal symptoms into recovery.
-Reach out to San Antonio Recovery Center today to learn more about medical detox as well as our full continuum of care.
+Reach out to San Antonio Recovery Center today to learn more about opioid addiction treatment.
 Contact us at 866.957.7885 today to get started.

 Preparing for Opioid Withdrawal Symptoms